andrsvlz/openmoxie-ollama/README.md

    docker compose exec ollama ollama pull llama3.2:3b
    ```
 ----

+If you already have ollama installed drop the container.

+docker compose up -d stt mqtt web

 ## 🖥 Initial Setup UBUNTU

 1. Clone this repo to your home directory